BASKETS

 Click here for the Later Series 1 catalogue page.

-The same shape - from the same potter, Alan James - reappeared in the Kerryl range where curiously it is found with two numbers; A89 and A116
+The same shape - from the same potter, Allan James - reappeared in the Kerryl range where curiously it is found with two numbers; A89 recorded in a range of sizes, and also A116 with so far only a single example.

 Eric Smith